Usage

 To modify the last commit (fix the message or add forgotten files):

-- Check Amend last commit
+- In the Commit panel or popup, check Amend last commit

 - The previous commit message is loaded for editing